saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 }
 ```

-After you have changed the instances of "SH" in your code to match your namespace, press the Activate button.
+* After you have changed the instances of "SH" in your code to match your namespace, press the Activate button.

 <img src="../images/eclcds04a.jpg">

-Your new CDS view should now be ready to use.
+* Your new CDS view should now be ready to use.
 Highlight the CDS view name.

 <img src="../images/eclcds04b.jpg">

-Then right click and choose Open With > Data Preview.
+* Right click on the CDS view name and choose Open With > Data Preview.

 <img src="../images/eclcds04c.jpg">

-Now you should see a record set returned similar to the following.
+* Now you should see a record set returned similar to the following.

 <img src="../images/eclcds04d.jpg">